SilentBob347/papyrix-reader/docs/x4pro-specifications.md

 Unconfirmed probes and other LUT versions use the SSD1677 fallback.
 The X3 field-fallback signature does not select UC8179.

-Physical verification covers a UC8279 unit only.
-See the [device support matrix](device-support-matrix.md) for tested operations and verification limits.
+See the [device support matrix](device-support-matrix.md) for build targets and hardware services.

 ## Hardware